Kantinands/67130019_CapstoneProject_BD533_DPU/README.md

 ## 🚀 How to Use

-1. Add this DAG script to your Airflow DAGs folder
+1. Add this DAG script to Airflow DAGs folder
-2. Set your API key as an environment variable
+2. Set API key as an environment variable (.env)
-3. Start your Airflow scheduler and webserver
+3. Start Airflow scheduler and webserver(postgres)
-4. Trigger the DAG manually or let it run on schedule
+4. Trigger the DAG run on schedule
 ---

 ## 🎥 Youtube Explanation